moorepants/dissertation/davisbicycle.rst

    steer tube.
 He also didn't account for the dynamic inertial affects of the handlebar and fork/wheel which are above and below the sensor, but this is most likely inconsequential for steady turns.
-His measured steer torques for steady turns never exceeded a magnitude of 2.4 Nm.
-He wasn't able to predict steer torque well with his bicycle model and only points to the fact that the sensor was 90% oversized for an explanation to the poor results.
+His measured steer torques for steady turns never exceeded 2.4 Nm.
+He wasn't able to predict steer torque well with his bicycle model and only points to the fact that the sensor was 90% oversized for an explanation of the poor results.
 :cite:`Ouden2011`
    Designs a steer torque sensor for a bicycle which has a range of about :math:`\pm7.5` Nm.
 He was acutely aware of crosstalk issues with respect to